 Note: Landlord and tenant advocates do not agree on what the landlord has to do to get rid of the bed bugs.
 Some landlords don’t try at all to get rid of bed bugs, even though the law says it is the landlord’s responsibility to make repairs to an apartment.
 These landlords are clearly violating Minnesota law.

 Most landlords hire professional exterminators to get rid of bed bugs.
 Getting rid of bed bugs can take many weeks and hours of preparation.
-You might be told you have to throw away all your beds and upholstered furniture.

 You need to cooperate completely with the process to exterminate your unit of bed bugs.
 For example, clean up your home and get rid of extra things if it is cluttered.
 Treatment has less chance of working if your home has too much stuff in the way.
 If you don’t make a reasonable effort to cooperate, the treatment might not work and/or your landlord might have grounds to evict you.

 It is clear the landlord has to make repairs in an apartment.
 This includes exterminating pests like bed bugs.
 The landlord should pay for the extermination although some refuse.